Skip to main content

 • A voter registration is identified as a duplicate.

-• A voter requests that his or her registration be cancelled.
+• A voter requests that his or her registration be canceled.

 State and local election officials were able to identity a significant number of registered voters who appeared to have changed address through the statewide mailing of absent voter ballot applications in 2020, the first statewide election mailing in at least a decade.
-State and local officials used applications that were returned as undeliverable to mark voters as inactive and send notices of cancellation in 2021 and without action by these voters the registrations will be cancelled after the two-federal-election waiting period expires in 2024.
-Because of this, many more voter registrations were identified and will be cancelled after 2024 than after 2022.
+State and local officials used applications that were returned as undeliverable to mark voters as inactive and send notices of cancellation in 2021.
+Unless action was taken by the voters, the registrations were canceled after the two-federal-election waiting period expired in 2024.
+Because of this, many more voter registrations were identified and canceled after 2024 than were canceled after prior even-year elections.

 Voter identification card